Frequently Asked Questions

-Yes, the current NoteBook release runs on Mountain Lion.
-NoteBook can run on Mac OS X Leopard (10.5.8), Snow Leopard, Lion, or Mountain Lion.
+Yes, the current NoteBook release runs on El Capitan (except for Clipping Services, which El Capitan has disabled).
+NoteBook can run on Mac OS X Snow Leopard (10.6.8), Lion, Mountain Lion, Mavericks, Yosemite, or El Capitan.
+64-bit Intel processor required.

 Can I sync my Notebooks between my Mac and iPad?